gpaulissen/blog/_drafts/plsql-code-checker.md

 such a variable falls into this category.

 Please note that this check is never performed for a package (or object type) specification.
-And this check is less usefull if the scopes of declaration and reference are different.
+And this check is less useful if the scopes of declaration and reference are different.
 This check will thus performed only if the declaration and reference are in the same scope.